iranimij/magento2-product-labels/README.md

 ```

 ### Features
-1. Adds sales label to product images that are on sale.
+1. Adding sales label to product images that are on sale.

 ### Upcoming Features
-1. Adds new label to product images that are new.
+1. Adding a new label to product images that are new.
 2. Creating custom labels.
 3. Adding labels based on different conditions.
 4. ...